 The state space and action space can be either discrete or continuous.
 Grid-world problems such as mazes have a discrete state and discrete action space.
 On the other hand, robotic arms have continuous state and action spaces.

 Continuous problems are more difficult to solve.
 One solution could be to discretise a continuous space into bins.
 However, this may throw away valuable information regarding the geometry of the domain.
 It may also face the problem of the curse of dimensionality if the number of bins necessary is too large.

 For each given state, a specific action will be executed.

 For each given state, there is a probability P that this action will be executed.
 It allows to make random exploratory decisions.

 (action|state) = P(A=action|S=state)

 e.g. Softmax policy

-If we’re in that state, we either execute a random action (exploration) or we execute the action following the target policy (exploitation).
+For each given state, there are two possibilities: either we execute a random action (exploration) or we execute the action following the target policy (exploitation).

 e.g. epsilon-greedy policy